dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-6 Roofline.md

 ## Roofline Performance Model {#sec:roofline}

-Roofline Performance Model is a throughput-oriented performance model that is heavily used in the HPC world.
+The Roofline performance model is a throughput-oriented performance model that is heavily used in the HPC world.
 It was developed at the University of California, Berkeley, in 2009.
 The "roofline" in this model expresses the fact that the performance of an application cannot exceed the machine's capabilities.
 Every function and every loop in a program is limited by either compute or memory capacity of a machine.
 This concept is represented in Figure @fig:RooflineIntro.
 The performance of an application will always be limited by a certain "roofline" function.

 ![Roofline model. *© Image taken from [NERSC Documentation](https://docs.nersc.gov/development/performance-debugging-tools/roofline/#arithmetic-intensity-ai-and-achieved-performance-flops-for-application-characterization).*](../../img/perf-analysis/Roofline-intro.png){#fig:RooflineIntro width=80%}

 Hardware has two main limitations: how fast it can make calculations (peak compute performance, FLOPS) and how fast it can move the data (peak memory bandwidth, GB/s).
 The maximum performance of an application is limited by the minimum between peak FLOPS (horizontal line) and the platform bandwidth multiplied by arithmetic intensity (diagonal line).
-A roofline chart that is shown in Figure @fig:RooflineIntro plots the performance of two applications `A` and `B` against hardware limitations.
+The roofline chart in Figure @fig:RooflineIntro plots the performance of two applications `A` and `B` against hardware limitations.
 Application `A` has lower arithmetic intensity and its performance is bound by the memory bandwidth, while application `B` is more compute intensive and doesn't suffer as much from memory bottlenecks.Similar to this, `A` and `B` could represent two different functions within a program and have different performance characteristics.
-Roofline model accounts for that and allows to display multiple functions and loops of an application on the same chart.
+The Roofline performance model accounts for that and can display multiple functions and loops of an application on the same chart.

 Arithmetic Intensity (AI) is a ratio between FLOPS and bytes and can be extracted for every loop in a program.
 Let's calculate the arithmetic intensity of code in [@lst:BasicMatMul].
-In the innermost loop body, we have an addition and a multiplication; thus, we have 2 FLOPS.
+In the innermost loop body, we have an addition and a multiplication; thus, we have 2 FLOP.
 Also, we have three read operations and one write operation; thus, we transfer `4 ops * 4 bytes = 16` bytes.
 Arithmetic intensity of that code is `2 / 16 = 0.125`.
 AI serves as the value on the X-axis of a given performance point.

 Listing: Naive parallel matrix multiplication.